 Have you been Accepted?

 Acceptances come out for FSU on January 31st for those that applied and provided all supporting documentation by November 1, 2019.
 Students who completed an application after November 1, 2019, will receive an admission decision on a rolling basis starting January 31, 2020.
-For those of you who are lucky enough to be a future Nole, congratulations!
+For those of you who have been accepted, and are lucky enough to be a future Nole, congratulations!
 It is great to be a Nole for so many reasons.
 You can now take that sigh of relief that a decision has been made and then take a look at our list of what to do next.

 First, this may sound silly, but check your admissions letter for accuracy regarding their name, entrance term, address, residency status and major.
 If any changes need to be made it needs to happen as soon as possible.
 At this point, if you haven’t already seen FSU’s beautiful campus, now is the time.
 Schedule a tour on a preview date or whenever you can.
 Once you step foot on campus, the final decision will be as good as made.
 All official FSU communication will be sent to via email so be sure FSU has your student’s most recent email address.
 I put mine as a backup email to be sure we didn’t miss anything.
 (Eventually, they will get an FSU email too.)